 VTrans currently leases a portion of their land to the Town of Greensboro as a public park.
-This park atmosphere could be expanded to encompass both sides of the LVRT on the eastern side of the trail, creating a public access point to the trail, and offering a public, non-commercial side of the trail.
-It would connect the trail directly to existing community assets, beyond just an intersection with Main Street.
+This park atmosphere could be expanded to encompass both sides of the LVRT north of main street, creating a public access point to the trail and a public, non-commercial side of the trail.
+It would connect the trail directly to existing community assets, beyond a Main Street intersection alone.